 Urgently needed action is currently underway to save the building, which has been out of use for several years and is in severe disrepair.

 In November 2016 about 25 people from the community gathered to discuss options for purchasing, restoring, and preserving the history and legacy of Clinton A.M.E.
 Zion Church in Great Barrington.
 Present were elected officials, members of the former congregation, local historians, activists, preservationists, civil rights scholars, W.E.B.
 Dubois scholars, and concerned citizens.

-A solution for the purchase of the church was proposed, which includes creating a new nonprofit organization to hold title to the building (at least through the acquisition / restoration phases), plus partnering with the regional non profit Housatonic Heritage, which will provide fiduciary services.
+A solution for the purchase of the church was proposed, which included creating a new nonprofit organization to hold title to the building (at least through the acquisition / restoration phases), plus partnering with Housatonic Heritage, which provided fiscal sponsorship.

 The ‘Clinton Church Restoration’ organization was formed in late 2016 by a group of local community members concerned about the fate of the de-consecrated church.
 Now a 501(c)(3), the organization’s goal is to preserve and re-purpose the historic property as a vital, self-sustaining entity for community use that celebrates and honors the local African American community, the church’s 130-year history and its first female pastor, Rev. Esther Dozier, and the legacy of Great Barrington’s most famous native son, W.E.B.
 Du Bois.